arduino/docs-content/content/tutorials/generic/micropython-firmware/micropython-firmware.md

 #### Windows
 The file you will need to access can be found in `C:\Users\{your-username}\AppData\Local\Arduino15\staging\packages\bossac-1.9.1-arduino2-windows.tar.gz\bossac-1.9.1-arduino2-windows.tar\bin\` and is named `bossac.exe`.

-One you've found the file, exract it from the .tar archive and copy it somewhere else, your desktop for example.
+One you've found the file, extract it from the .tar archive and copy it somewhere else, your desktop for example.

 Open a command terminal and start typing in `start `, now drag and drop the bossac.exe file you've found into the terminal, and press enter.